 I don’t recommend that a number be used to represent a proficiency level and let a computer decide the final mark.
 That disempowers teachers and leaves a grade determination up to a hunk of electronics.
 Instead, a final grade should be a result of the compassionate and contemplative powers of a professional and can even include students as part of that process.
 Grades are subjective.
 How many of us have tweaked a final outcome because we don’t like what the computer recommended (further proving its unreliability) or we felt a student deserved more or less?
 We’ve all done it.

 So, can I be gradeless and reconcile myself to the fact that I still have to give grades at report card time?
 You bet your boots I can.
 The way we measure and what we measure directly influences student progress.
 That’s why I’m gradeless.

 *UPDATED* The term power standard was adopted from Thomas Guskey’s work, https://tguskey.com/standards-based-learning-educators-make-complex/.
 In BC, we have curricular competencies and content.
-I like to use the modern and realistic approach of backwards design, beginning with a curricular competency (skill) and deciding what content meshes well with the curricular competency.
+I like to use backwards design, beginning with a curricular competency (skill) and deciding what content meshes well with the curricular competency.
 The result is a power standard.
 Laps can be made of the power standard, by using the same curricular competency but different content.